7 Money Issues That Didn’t Exist 50 Years Ago

 Cost of Living Is Higher

-According to the Consumer Price Index calculator for U.S. Bureau of Labor Statistics, $100 in January 1970 is worth $723.72 in August 2021 due to inflation.
+According to the Consumer Price Index calculator for U.S. Bureau of Labor Statistics, $100 in January 1970 is worth $723.72 due to inflation.

 CNBC reported, “Prices that producers get for final demand goods and services surged in August at their highest annual rate since at least 2010, the Labor Department.”
 Adding, “The data comes amid heightened inflation fears fed by supply chain issues, a shortage of various consumer and producer goods and heightened demand related to the Covid-19 pandemic.”

-In August, the core personal consumption expenditures price index (PCE) tied the highest level in roughly 30 years.
+In August of 2021, the core personal consumption expenditures price index (PCE) tied the highest level in roughly 30 years.

 Inflation and other factors have caused prices of meat, airline tickets, and used cars to go through the roof.